exitnode/adressenmeister/README.md

 * adressenmeister.d64: The full disc image file
 * adressenmeister.prg: The original prg-file rescued from a floppy disc
-* adressenmeister.txt: A text-converted version of the source code
+* adressenmeister.bas: A text-converted version of the source code

 More on http://blogs.fsfe.org/clemens